-What follows is the assignment that was mailed out to students when they were notified of their selection to Honors US History 9.
-It is expected that this be completed by September 7th, 2010.
+What follows is the assignment that is mailed out to students who registered for Honors US History 9.
+It is expected that this be completed by September 6th, 2016.

 Click here to download this assignment in .pdf form